Coronavirus and the Law

 Does my employer have to pay me the full amount of the COVID-19 Wage Subsidy?

-If the subsidy is more than your usual income, your employer can pay you your normal pay and use any subsidy left over to pay the wages of other staff whose pay has been affected by the pandemic.
+If your usual income is less than the subsidy, your employer can pay you your normal pay and use any subsidy left over to pay the wages of other staff whose pay has been affected by the pandemic.

 Click here for more details.